Does My Chevy Cruze Need Synthetic Oil?

 Chevy Cruze Oil Capacity

-The Chevy Cruze oil capacity is 4.5 quarts with a filter change.
-This car takes synthetic oil and the recommended oil grade is 0W-20 or 5W-30.
-There are also some other considerations when changing your oil, such as the type of filter you use and whether you want to add any additives to your oil.
+The Chevy Cruze has an oil capacity of 4.5 quarts, with a recommended filter change interval.
+This car requires synthetic oil, and the recommended oil grades are 0W-20 or 5W-30.
+There are other considerations to consider when changing your oil, such as the type of filter you use and whether you want to add any additives to your oil.

 Conclusion